Content style guide

 Fixing remote collaboration is like curing the hiccups—it feels like there’s almost nothing you can do.

 But then there’s Lucid.
-It actually makes remote collaboration more effective (and fun) than it is in person.
+It actually makes remote collaboration more effective (and fun).
 How?
 Click here to find out.

 Hybrid work is difficult for modern teams in nearly every industry.
 The most common reasons include a lack of effective tools and a poor collaboration framework.
 Remote teams need applications that are designed for the fast-paced world.